junxit/us-congress-code/title-26/chapter-1/sec-529a.md

 ### References in Text

 The Stephen Beck, Jr., ABLE Act of 2014, referred to in subsec. (d)(4), is div.
 B of Pub.
 L. 113–295, Dec.
 19, 2014, 128 Stat.
 4056, also known as the “Stephen Beck, Jr., Achieving a Better Life Experience Act of 2014”.
 Section 103 of div.
 B of Pub.
 L. 113–295 is set out as a note under this section.
 The Social Security Act, referred to in subsecs. (e)(1)(A), (2) and (f), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620. Titles II, XVI, and XIX of the Act are classified generally to subchapters II (§ 401 et seq.), XVI (§ 1381 et seq.), and XIX (§ 1396 et seq.) respectively, of chapter 7 of Title 42, The Public Health and Welfare.
+620. Titles II, XVI, and XIX of the Act are classified generally to subchapters II (§ 401 et seq.), XVI (§ 1381 et seq.), and XIX (§ 1396 et seq.), respectively, of chapter 7 of Title 42, The Public Health and Welfare.
 Sections 1614 and 1861 of the Act are classified to sections 1382c and 1395x, respectively, of Title 42.
 For complete classification of this Act to the Code, see section 1305 of Title 42 and Tables.

 ### Amendments